North Pacific right whale: Entanglement in fishing gear and interaction with marine debris

 An entanglement of a North Pacific right whale at Hokkawa, Higashiizu on April 4, 2020, photo by Yoshiyuki Nakawaza, Dive Green.
-The whale was released next day.
+The whale was released the next day.

 In its 2013 evaluation of the threats to survival of the North Pacific right whale, NOAA examined the possible impacts of entanglement in fishing gear and ingestion of marine debris.
 Entanglement in fishing gear is a major threat to the survival of the North Atlantic right whale.
 Marine debris includes, among other items, abandoned or lost fishing gear and small plastic items that could be ingested.

-There is year around commercial fishing in the range of the North Pacific right whale in both the Bering Sea and the Gulf of Alaska. and also in the western part of its range around Kamchatka, the sea of Okhotsk, and the Japan.
-Entanglement in fishing gear can both result in the death of the whale relatively quickly, or result in long-term stress that reduces the whale's health leading to less reproduction or death.
+There is year-round commercial fishing in the range of the North Pacific right whale in both the Bering Sea and the Gulf of Alaska. and also in the western part of its range around Kamchatka, the Sea of Okhotsk, and Japan.
+Entanglement in fishing gear can either lead to the whale's death or cause long-term stress that reduces the whale's health, leading to reduced reproduction or death.

-As more attention has been paid to the issue of whale entanglement with fishing gear, more records of entanglements are discovered.
+As more attention has been paid to whale entanglement in fishing gear, more records of such entanglements have been discovered.
 Here is a list of entanglements of North Pacific right whales in fishing gear: